inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 CSV document.

 Specific current limitations to highlight include:
+   - Inferno's simulated CARIN server does not support all required search parameters on the ExplanationOfBenefit resource, including service-date, service-start-date, billable-period-start, type, and _include=ExplanationOfBenefit:insurer.
+Inferno recognizes searches made using those parameters and will give the client credit for having performed them, but will always return an OperationOutcome indicating failure.
    - Testers must manually configure their client system to connect to a specific target patient and ingest specific curated sample CARIN data.
-Future versions of the test may allow more flexibility in the patient identity and the associated data.
+Future versions of the tests may allow more flexibility in the patient identity and the associated data.
+   - Testers must attest to their system's ability to process and retain all received information.
+Currently, this is implemented as a single test.
+Future versions of the tests may split this test out into different attestations per profile or other more fine-grained organization.